razerofficial/CChromaEditor/README.md

 <a name="PluginLoadAnimation"></a>
 **PluginLoadAnimation**

 Loads `Chroma` effects so that the animation can be played immediately.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface